aoenth/karabiner-elements-complex-mods/README.md

 | ⌘ ' (Quote)    | ⌘ Q                           |

 ### Directional Navigation for Hardware Dvorak Keyboards
+Applicable to Macs using the standard QWERTY layout, but the keyboard remaps keystrokes to Dvorak on the hardware level.
+Ignores remaps when using Terminal.
 | Apparent Input | Remapped and Resulting Input | Function          |
 |----------------|------------------------------|-------------------|
 | ^ E            | ⌘ Right Arrow                | End of Line       |